 What's happening?

-We're proposing to install permanent bollards to provide additional protection for pedestrians.
-The bollards will create a physical barrier against potential vehicles coming on to the footpath.
+We're proposing to install permanent bollards to provide additional protection for pedestrians by creating a physical barrier against potential vehicles coming on to the footpath.
 Several locations have been identified where there is high pedestrian activity along Dee Why Beachfront:

 - on the corner of Oaks Avenue